-In the lease agreements, where essentially all risks and benefits relating to the ownership of an asset are transferred, the leased asset is no longer recognized in the statement of financial position of the Group.
+In the lease agreements, where essentially all risks and benefits relating to the ownership of an asset are transferred, the leased asset is no longer recognized in the statement of financial position of the Bank.
 However, receivables are recognized in the amount equal to the present value of the minimum lease payments.
 Lease payments are split into the financial income and the reduction of receivables balance in order to maintain a fixed interest rate on the outstanding liability.
+Finance lease costs are recognized directly in the income statement in the position 'Interest expense'.